digital-asset/daml/lenses.md

 ## Van Laarhoven lenses

-Before we delve into a series of benchmarks, let's quickly recap [von Laarhoven lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references).
+Before we delve into a series of benchmarks, let's quickly recap [van Laarhoven lenses](https://www.twanvl.nl/blog/haskell/cps-functional-references).
 The type of a lens for accessing a field of type `a` in a record of type `s` is
 ```haskell
 type Lens s a = forall f.
 Functor f => (a -> f a) -> (s -> f s)
 ```
-If it wasn't for everything related to `f` in there, the type would be the rather simple `(a -> a) -> (s -> s)`.
+If it wasn't for everything related to `f` in this type, it would be the rather simple `(a -> a) -> (s -> s)`.
 This looks like the type of a higher-order function that turns a function for changing the value of the field into a function for changing the whole record.
-That sounds pretty useful in its own right and is also something that could easily be used to implement a setter for the field: just use `\_ -> x` as the function for changing the field in order to set its value to `x`.
+That sounds pretty useful in its own right and can also easily be used to implement a setter for the field: just use `\_ -> x` as the function for changing the field in order to set its value to `x`.
 Alas, it seems totally unclear how we could use such a higher-order function to produce a getter for the field.
 That's where the `f` comes into play.
-But before we go into the details of how to get a getter, let's implement a few lenses first.
+But before we go into the details of how to implement a getter, let's implement a few lenses first.

 Given a record type
 ```haskell